lumiere-lighting/lumiere-client-node/README.md

 - `BRIGHTNESS`: Brightness of LEDs (`0`-`255`); defaults to `255`.
 - `STRIP_TYPE`: LED light configuration.
 Can be `rgb`, `grb`, etc; defaults to `rgb`.
 - `DEBUG`: What to debug; to get just the lumiere output, use `lumiere:*`
+- `FRAME_RATE`: The frame rate of animations in frames per second.
+Defaults to `30`.
+- `MAX_SPREAD`: When displaying pixels, the spread is the amount of repeating of a color.
+Should be 1 or great; defaults to `5`.

 ## Deplopyment